TryingToImprove/BlogStuff/Proof Of Concept - Using Razor in a Custom DynamicWeb Module .md

       </system.web>

 Visual Studio is still not happy with the razor-file, and can not find "@Model".
 That is because "@Model" is built-in as a extension in the MVC-assembly, but you can still use "@Model" and "@model" but I could not get intellisense support. :/

+**To solve this problem you can rename your razorfile something other than .cshtml/.vbhtml, and change the extension in the buildproviders**

+If you run on Medium Trust then take a look here: http://razorengine.codeplex.com/wikipage?title=Configuring%20RazorEngine%20for%20ASP.NET%20Medium%20Trust

 ### Razor Loader
 I have built a small class that can read a razor-file and return the generated HTML: